Reduce Discomfort and Pain with Reduction Mammoplasty

 If you suffer from back and/or neck pain because of breasts you feel are too large for your frame, a breast reduction could restore your confidence and mitigate some of your discomfort.
 Overly large breasts can cause a number of problems, but you don’t need to suffer any longer.
-Dr. Polsen understands how important breast reduction can be for some women and during your consultation he will make sure that you end up with the breasts you want.
+Dr. Polsen is a qualified Houston breast reduction surgeon who understands how important this procedure can be for some women and during your consultation he will make sure that you end up with the breasts you want.
 Indeed, women are often elated to learn that a breast lift is actually built in to part of the breast reduction procedure; this is one of the few rare instances that insurance can often help pay for a procedure that is not only reconstructive but also has a cosmetic benefit.

 - Reduces breast size